Best Pear Crisp with Oats

 Frequently Asked Questions

-How to freeze pear crisp: Let the crisp cool completely, then double wrap the crisp and the baking dish with two-layers of aluminum foil to prevent freezer burn.
-Crisp will last 3 months in the freezer.
-Defrost in the refrigerator overnight before reheating.
+Yes.
+Let the crisp cool completely, then double-wrap the crisp and the baking dish with two layers of aluminum foil to prevent freezer burn.
+Then freeze for up to 3 months in the freezer.
+Defrost in the refrigerator overnight before reheating and serving.

 - ½ cup (40 g) old fashioned rolled oats